T-I

 Check out: key concepts

-Self-averaging, average value vs typical value, large deviations, rare events, saddle point approximation.
+Self-averaging, average value vs typical value, rare events, quenched vs annealed.

 To know more